miraland-labs/solarti-program-library/token/transfer-hook/interface/README.md

 ### Utilities

-The `spl-transfer-hook-interface` library provides offchain and onchain helpers for resolving the additional accounts required.
+The `solarti-transfer-hook-interface` library provides offchain and onchain helpers for resolving the additional accounts required.
 See [invoke.rs](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface/src/invoke.rs) for usage on-chain, and